Upcoming courses organized or co-organized by FoSW.

 - Please contact coordinators Ali Moazzami (email@example.com) and Lotta Jäderlund (firstname.lastname@example.org) for more information.

-Minerals in soils and sediments and their X-ray identification and quantification, 5hp
+Minerals in soils and sediments and their X-ray identification and quantification

 The course consists of lectures and exercises by Stephen Hillier from The James Hutton Institute in Aberdeen, Scotland.
 Steve is a highly qualified scientist in mineralogy in sediments and has held a guest professorship at our department at SLU.
 With his team at James Hutton he has won first (2008, 2018) and second (2006, 2012, 2014) place in The Reynolds Cup competition in quantitative mineralogy.

-- Course description and schedule for Minerals in soils and sediments and their X-ray identification and quantification
+- More information, how to apply, and schedule for Minerals in soils and sediments and their X-ray identification and quantification (pdf)

 - Please contact course coordinator Jon-Petter Gustafsson (firstname.lastname@example.org) for more information.